Zonotora/mindpalace/src/pages/machine-learning/keywords.md

 ### Example normalization
 Go through every feature but adjust them individually.
 The standard technique is to make sure that each feature vector has the length of one.
 The advantages of example normalization is that comparisons between data sets are more straightforward.

+## Approximation error
+Will measure how well the model family is performing.

+## Estimation error
+Will measure how far off one classifer is from the optimal classifier of that type.

+## Bias and variance trade-off
+The trade-off between approximation and estimation error is usually called the bias/variance trade-off.
+The bias corresponding to the approximation error and the variance corrsponding to the estimation error.

+## Imbalanced data
+The imbalanced data problem refers to the problem where the distribution from which the data is taken has an imbalance.
+This is not good because machine learning algorithms will try to minimize the error, and thus, predict in favor of the imbalance majority.
+They can often achieve really good results by doing nothing.
+Hence, you probably not care about predicting accuracy.